zcthinn/Protfolio/README.md

 # Data Analytics Portfolio

-A curated collection of production-ready data analytics projects demonstrating expertise across the full analytics lifecycle — from raw data engineering and pipeline design to business intelligence, statistical analysis, and strategic decision support.
+A curated collection of production-ready data analytics projects demonstrating expertise across the full analytics lifecycle — from raw data to statistical analysis, and strategic decision support.
 Each project is built to translate multi-dimensional data into quantifiable business impact.

 ---